Do the Digit Insurance

 12. Leg Over Shoulder Pose

-Eka Pada Shirshasana or Leg Over Shoulder Pose is a complex posture in the list of sitting yoga asanas benefitting your lumbar and thoracic areas.
-It improves your body flexibility as it releases stiffness from your body.
-Further, lengthens the hamstrings, glutes, and psoas, gradually increasing mobility, and body balance and strengthening the muscles in the lower abdomen.
+Eka Pada Shirshasana, or Leg Over Shoulder Pose, is a complex posture in the list of sitting yoga asanas that benefit the lumbar and thoracic areas.
+It improves flexibility as it releases stiffness.
+Further, it lengthens the hamstrings, glutes, and psoas, gradually increasing mobility and body balance and strengthening the muscles in the lower abdomen.

 Step 1: Begin by sitting cross-legged on the floor.

-Step 2: With both hands, hold the right foot pulling the sole upwards, closer to your chest.
+Step 2: With both hands, hold the right foot, pulling the sole upwards and closer to your chest.

-Step 3: Raise the foot to the level of your nose and then move it slowly to your forehead.
+Step 3: Raise the foot to your nose level and then move it slowly to your forehead.

-Step 4: To place the right leg onto your right shoulder, move your head forward a bit.
+Step 4: Move your head forward to place the right leg onto your right shoulder.

 Step 5: Move the leg further, aligning your toes with the backside of your head.